Mujhse Kuchh Kehti...Yeh Khamoshiyaan

 Mujhse Kuchh Kehti...Yeh Khamoshiyaan is an Indian television series on Star Plus.
+The serial stars Mrunal Thakur, Mrinal Kulkarni and Manit Joura in lead role.

 Plot

-The story follows the journey of Gauri an NRI who is brought up at Southampton in London.
+The story follows the journey of Gauri an NRI who is brought up at Southampton, near London.
 She is set to marry her childhood friend Siddharth and is eagerly expecting for her grandfather and her extended family to attend her wedding, whom she has never seen, living at Kolhapur in India.
 With them not showing up, she decides to travel to India secretly and find them.
 Soon before her marriage she leaves to India where she meets Garv meanwhile dark secrets of her family starts revealing.
 After a series of turns and events, soon after Siddharth calls off his marriage with Gauri just a day before, she marries Garv and the series ends.